Tartan Plaid Shawl Free Crochet Pattern

 Supplies I used

-- 2 x 100g balls of Deramores Studio DK in oatmeal
+- 2 x 100g balls of Deramores Studio DK in Oatmeal

 - 1 x 100g ball of Deramores Studio DK in black